isomerpages/mol-articles/financial-articles/support-schemes.md

 # The economic fallout of COVID-19 continues to take its toll.

-Whether you have lost your job (including self-employment) or suffered a drop in income, you should know that help is avaliable to get you through this.
+Whether you have lost your job (including self-employment) or suffered a drop in income, you should know that help is available to get you through this.
 The government has committed close to 100 billion dollars to stabilise the economy and protect livelihoods.

 An extensive portion has been set aside as cash relief and subsidies for affected individuals.
 Those in need may also consider pre-existing support schemes which offer additional support ranging from housing and medical to employment.